12. Processing Data in Groups

 to clusters 2, 0, and 1 in l2

-(by a kind of majority voting).
+(via a kind of majority voting).

-Therefore, we can relabel the elements in l1
+We can relabel the elements in l1

 to get a more readable